electron-userland/electron-builder/auto-update.md

 autoUpdater.logger.transports.file.level = "info"
 ```

 Note that in order to develop/test UI/UX of updating without packaging the application you need to have a file named `dev-app-update.yml` in the root of your project, which matches your `publish` setting from electron-builder config (but in [yaml](https://www.json2yaml.com) format).
-But is not recommended.
-Better to test auto-update for installed application (especially on Windows).
+But it is not recommended, better to test auto-update for installed application (especially on Windows).
 [Minio](https://github.com/electron-userland/electron-builder/issues/3053#issuecomment-401001573) is recommended as a local server for testing updates.

+## Compatibility

+Generated metadata files format changes from time to time, but compatibility preserved up to version 1.
+If you start a new project, recommended to set `electronUpdaterCompatibility` to current latest format version (`>= 2.16`).

+Option `electronUpdaterCompatibility` set the electron-updater compatibility semver range.
+Can be specified per platform.

+e.g. `>= 2.16`, `>=1.0.0`.
+Defaults to `>=2.15`

+* `1.0.0` latest-mac.json
+* `2.15.0` path
+* `2.16.0` files

 ## Staged Rollouts